jcnast/GameEngine_Deprecated/README.md

 As I was starting on writing a collision system, I noticed how connected things were and that I was programming myself into a rather deep hole.

-So, given my new knowledge an experience since starting this, I have decided to restart, and build it in a much more dynamic and flexible way.
+So, given my new knowledge an experience since starting this, I have decided to restart (see https://github.com/jcnast/EngineCore), and build it in a much more dynamic and flexible way.
 For more details on this, please see the new reposity - however I am leaving this here as a window into what I was going about learning, and to compare with the new start.